EdyVision/pii-codex/README.md

 <hr/>

 ## Attributions
 This project benefited greatly from a number of PII research works like that from Milne et al (2016) with the definition of the types and categories, Schwartz and Solove (2012) with the severity levels of Non-Identifiable, Semi-Identifiable, and Identifiable, and the documentation by NIST, DHS (2012), and HIPAA (full list of foundational publications provided below).
-A special thanks to all the open source projects, and frameworks that made the setup and structuring of this project much easier like Poetry, Microsoft Presidio, spaCy (2017), Jupyter, and several others.
+A special thanks to all the open source projects, and frameworks that made the setup and structuring of this project much easier like uv, Microsoft Presidio, spaCy (2017), Jupyter, and several others.

 ### Foundational Publications
 The following publications that inspired and provided a foundation for this repository: